 Breast Implant Studies

-It may come as no surprise to discover that most of the breast implant studies which ‘prove’ the safety of this procedure come from the manufacturers themselves.
-Diana Zuckerman, Ph.D, was involved in more than a dozen congressional investigations (in the 90’s) which discussed breast implant safety (and its serious lack thereof).
+It may come as no surprise to discover that most of the breast implant studies that ‘prove’ the safety of this procedure come from the manufacturers themselves.
+Diana Zuckerman, Ph.D, was involved in more than a dozen congressional investigations (in the 90s) that discussed breast implant safety (and its serious lack thereof).
 She raised questions about the huge lack of safety data about implants.
 This is what I found in Nancy Brunning’s book Breast Implants – Everything You Need To Know:

 The poor quality of these studies is why I keep saying we don’t know whether implants are safe over the long term, because the studies were not well enough designed to be persuasive.
 The information on the IOM panel studied was based on studies that had substantial flaws.
 There was no federally funded research until recently.
 Virtually all research done was paid for by the manufacturers or plastic surgeons, and, not surprisingly, their research found that implants were safe.
 If the only research on cancer and smoking we had was funded by Philip Morris, we would still be listening to the scientists who were saying there’s an association but that doesn’t mean causation.